jclarke0000/MMM-MyWink/README.md

 ## Configuration

-You'll need to request a clinet ID and client secret from the folks at Wink.
+You'll need to request a Client ID and Client Secret from the folks at Wink.
 Do that here: https://developer.wink.com/clients

 It will take a few days to get your ID and secret via email.